U53RW4R3/SCPA/SCPA Phases/Command and Control/Cobalt Strike/Usage/Interactive Shell/Beacons/03 - Help Menu.md

-    ssh                       Use SSH to spawn an SSH session on a host ssh-key                   Use SSH to spawn an SSH session on a host steal_token               Steal access token from a process timestomp                 Apply timestamps from one file to another unlink                    Disconnect from parent Beacon
+    ssh                       Use SSH to spawn an SSH session on a host ssh-key                   Use SSH to spawn an SSH session on a host steal_token               Steal access token from a process syscall-method            Change or query the syscall method timestomp                 Apply timestamps from one file to another token-store               Hot-swappable access tokens
+    unlink                    Disconnect from parent Beacon
-    upload                    Upload a file to specified remote location.
+    upload                    Upload a file
+    windows_error_code        Show the Windows error code for a Windows error code number
 ```